waveclaw/puppet-subscription_manager/README.md

 > registered to the correct server.

 Register to a local RedHat SAM server.
+Note that rhsmcertd and goferd are optional.
+You will have to perform the serivice management at the top level of your puppet code.

 ```puppet
   class { 'subscription_manager':